 - With enough penile massage and/or fellatio, men with semi-firm or even flaccid penises can still have orgasms.

 As I write this, I’m pushing 70.
 That’s the younger side of old as demographers define it.
 But sexually, I’m elderly—and familiar with the changes that afflict aging men, notably gradual erection loss.
 This problem is more prevalent than many men admit.
 Fortunately, with a few adjustments, elder sex can feel as fulfilling as ever—maybe even better.

 If elder men can raise erections, they usually owe them to Viagra, Cialis, or Levitra.
 However, for many (most?) men over 65, the drugs turn out to be a disappointment:

-• Pre-approval trials called the drugs’ side effects minor, uncommon, and transient.
+- Pre-approval trials called the drugs’ side effects minor, uncommon, and transient.
 Post-approval studies have documented persistent annoying side effects in around 40 percent of users.
-Side effects increase with dosage—and most men over 65 must take high doses.
-As a result, only around half of all men refill their prescriptions, and only a minority of elder men.
+Side effects increase with the dosage—and most men over 65 must take high doses.
+As a result, only around half of all men refill their prescriptions and only a minority of elder men.

 Bottom line: Most men over 65 bid farewell to erections and penis-in-vagina intercourse and opt for other pleasures; mutual genital hand massage, oral sex, and toys.

 Meanwhile, for 43 years, I’ve been a journalist specializing in health and sexuality.
 Studies abound showing that later-life sexual function decline can be delayed with a healthy lifestyle: daily exercise, no tobacco, a plant-based diet, sleeping eight hours a night, and no more than two alcoholic drinks a day.
 I’ve done my best to live that way, and thought (naively) that I was immunized against the sexual ravages of Time.
 Alas, no.